israelali1424/SIE_Notes/chapter_4_Investment Companies_.md

 However, Rule 12b-1 under the Investment Company Act of 1940 allows mutual funds to use shareholder assets to cover distribution expenses.
 So, an organization using a 12b-1 plan essentially allows its mutual funds to tap into shareholder investments to pay for marketing, advertising, and other costs associated with selling the fund's shares.

 The expense ratio is a crucial factor for investors, representing the annual cost for the fund's operations.

+The value of mutual fund shares falls when the value of securities in the portfolios decreases and when the portfolio makes dividend or capital gains distributions.
+There is no change in NAV when new shares are issued or when shares are redeemed.
+In these situations new cash coming in is offset by new shares issued

 Share Classes: A, B, and C
 Class A Shares